Levies - Detailed Workflow Guide

 • Related Articles

 Workflow Status and Dates For all matter types, Safari organizes Status into three general phases: To Do, On Hold, and Closed.
-Status appears as a dropdown at the top of the page.
-Within the To Do category, three designations guide you through the ...
+For matters with a Type of "Garnishment," these statuses are specially tailored to garnishment workflows.
+Within the To Do ...

 The Financials section in the left side of a Matter gives you information about the lien, releases, accounts, seized funds, and payments.
 This help page explains all of the fields and buttons in this section.
 For a list of garnishment terms, see ...